sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 If an organization runs into a situation in Microsoft 365 where it needs assistance with a problem, it must submit a service request with the Microsoft Support team.
 As part of Adatum's pilot project, Holly Dickson and Patti Fernandez (Adatum's Service Support Administrator) have decided to submit a test request that does not require a call back.
 They are performing this task to become familiar with the service request process.

-1. On LON-DC1, in the **Microsoft 365 admin center** tab of your Edge browser, select **Support** in the left-hand navigation pane, and then select **View service requests** to see if there are any outstanding service request tickets.
+1. On **VM-Deployment-ID**, in the **Microsoft 365 admin center** tab of your Edge browser, select **Support** in the left-hand navigation pane, and then select **View service requests** to see if there are any outstanding service request tickets.
 You should verify that no service request tickets appear on the **Service request history** page.

 	![](Images/image89.png)